coderrio/Coderr.Documentation/docs/starting-up/index.md

 # 6. First error generated

-If you have been successful with testing your configuration by generating an exception you will see it here in codeRR.
-Please now go to [Reporting Errors](https://coderr.io/documentation) on our website for more information about how to work with codeRR.
+If you have been successful with testing your configuration by generating an exception you will see it here in coderr.
+Please now go to [Reporting Errors](https://coderr.io/documentation) on our website for more information about how to work with coderr.

 ![](reported.png)

-In case codeRR could not detect your attempted exception, please contact us at [help@coderr.io](help@coderr.io) so that we can assist and investigate what went wrong.
+In case coderr could not detect your attempted exception, please contact us at [help@coderr.io](help@coderr.io) so that we can assist and investigate what went wrong.